zhouyou-gu/leo-sat-flow/README.md

 export the right display in the terminal environment, e.g., :1, the one started by tigervnc export $DISPLAY=:1

+check if the display is set correctly echo $DISPLAY vncserver -list

+vncserver :1

 stop sceensaver
 gsettings set org.gnome.desktop.screensaver lock-enabled false